Genivia/ugrep/README.md

     --filter=COMMANDS
             Filter files through the specified COMMANDS first before searching.
-            COMMANDS is a comma-separated list of `exts:command [option ...]', where `exts' is a comma-separated list of filename extensions and `command' is a filter utility.
+            COMMANDS is a comma-separated list of `exts:command arguments', where `exts' is a comma-separated list of filename extensions and `command' is a filter utility.
 Files matching one of `exts' are filtered.
-When `exts' is a `*', all files are filtered.
-One or more `option' separated by spacing may be specified, which are passed verbatim to the command.
-A `%' as `option' expands into the pathname to search.
+A `*' matches any file.
+The specified `command' may include arguments separated by spaces.
+An argument may be quoted to include spacing, commas or a `%'.
+A `%' argument expands into the pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when searching standard input.
-When a `%' is not specified, a filter utility should read from standard input and write to standard output.
+When a `%' is not specified, the filter command should read from standard input and write to standard output.
             Option --label=.ext may be used to specify extension `ext' when searching standard input.
 This option may be repeated.